-The proportionate share schedule includes Regular Contributions, ARP Unauthorized Refunds, Reinstated Refunds, Supplemental Contributions, Unauthorized Contributions, Year-End (YE) Contribution Accruals and Prior YE Contribution Accrual Reversals.
+The proportionate share schedules include Regular Contributions, ARP Unauthorized Refunds, Reinstated Refunds, Supplemental Contributions, Unauthorized Contributions, Year-End (YE) Contribution Accruals and Prior YE Contribution Accrual Reversals.

 Employer contributions represent the 14% of pensionable wages submitted by employers on behalf of members in the State and Local divisions and the 18.1% submitted on behalf of members in the Law Enforcement and Public Safety divisions.
 This number does not include the mitigating rate on ARP contributions, applicable to colleges and universities only, or delinquent contributions (483 billings).

-What are the negative contributions included in the proportionate share schedule, or Schedule of Employer Allocations, labeled “Unauthorized”?
+What are the negative contributions included in the proportionate share schedules, or Schedules of Employer Allocations, labeled “Unauthorized”?

-What are the contributions added at the bottom of the Schedule of Employer Allocations for employer code 690300?
+What are the contributions added at the bottom of the Schedules of Employer Allocations for employer code 690300?
 Why are they excluded from the proportionate share calculation?

-What does “transaction date” reference in the proportionate share schedule, or Schedule of Employer Allocations?
+What does “transaction date” reference in the proportionate share schedules, or Schedules of Employer Allocations?

 From GASB 68 Implementation Guide:

-How do I calculate my employer share of the Net Pension Liability?
+How do I calculate my employer share of the Net Pension/OPEB Liability?

-Employers’ proportionate share percentages are included by employer code within the Schedule of Employer Allocations.
-If an employer has employees that participate in both the Traditional Pension Plan and Combined Plan, they will have two proportionate share percentages on the pension schedule.
+Employers’ proportionate share percentages are included by employer code within the Schedules of Employer Allocations.
+If an employer has employees that participate in the Traditional Pension Plan, Combined Plan, and Member-Directed Plan, they will have three proportionate share percentages on the pension schedule.
 All employers will have one proportionate share percentage on the OPEB schedule.
 If an employer has more than one employer code, they will need the proportionate share percentages for each employer code to aggregate the information as needed for employer financial reporting.

-The employer proportionate share percentages found in the Schedule of Employer Allocations should then be applied to the totals found on the Schedule of Collective Pension Amounts and Schedule of Collective OPEB Amounts for the Traditional Pension Plan, Combined Plan, Member-Directed Plan and OPEB, as applicable.
+The employer proportionate share percentages found in the Schedules of Employer Allocations should then be applied to the totals found on the Schedule of Collective Pension Amounts and Schedule of Collective OPEB Amounts for the Traditional Pension Plan, Combined Plan, Member-Directed Plan and OPEB, as applicable.
 In one report (GASB 68), the Schedule of Collective Pension Amounts includes the collective totals of the beginning and ending Net Pension Liability for the Traditional Pension Plan, Combined Plan, and Member-Directed Plan.
 The schedules also include the Deferred Outflows and Inflows of Resources applicable to each plan, as well as Pension Expense.
 In a second report (GASB 75), the Schedule of Collective OPEB Amounts includes collective totals of the beginning and ending Net OPEB Liability.
-The schedule also includes the Deferred Outflows and Inflows of Resources applicable to each plan, as well as Pension Expense.
-Employer proportionate share percentages should also be applied to these other collective totals included on the schedule in order for employers to calculate all numbers they will need for financial reporting to comply with GASB 68 and GASB 75.We strongly recommend discussing detail questions with your external auditors or your Auditor of State contact as they should review your implementation decisions since they issue an opinion on your financial statements.
+The schedule also includes the Deferred Outflows and Inflows of Resources applicable to OPEB, as well as OPEB Expense.
+Employer proportionate share percentages should also be applied to these other collective totals included on the schedules in order for employers to calculate all numbers they will need for financial reporting to comply with GASB 68 and GASB 75.We strongly recommend discussing detail questions with your external auditors or your Auditor of State contact as they should review your implementation decisions since they issue an opinion on your financial statements.
 They will be able to assist you as you work through the calculations and journal entries associated with GASB 68 and the implementation of GASB 75.